 It is also agreed that time and space should be provided at school where technology is not permitted, and students are encouraged to engage in other social learning and development activities.
-Students, parents and visitors will see posters, such as the example below, around the school that clearly identify our technology-free zones and times.
-Please respect the community agreed expectations for these spaces and behaviours.

 Responsibilities

 The responsibilities for students using mobile phones or other devices at school or during school activities, are outlined below.